diogovalentte/data_engineer_portfolio/README.md

 ---

+### Data lake IoT device data stream pipeline

+> An infrastructure created in the AWS Cloud using Terraform to stream IoT device data using an AWS Firehouse stream to a data lake in S3, then validate, transform, and catalog the data.
+>
+> - **Stack**: Terraform, Spark (PySpark), Delta Lake, Python, AWS S3, Lambda, Firehose, Lake Formation, Glue Catalog and ETL, VPC, IAM.

 ### Stream of 10 crypto coins data to Elasticsearch and AWS S3 (_crypto_coins_stream_AWS_):

 > An infrastructure created in the AWS Cloud using Terraform to stream data of 10 crypto coins to Opensearch (real time searching) and AWS S3 (archiving).